psicoing/ElegantPortal/replit.md

 - June 14, 2025.
 Created elegant custom app icon with brain/neural network design and PWA configuration for iPhone/Android installation.
 App successfully installed and tested on iPhone
 - June 18, 2025.
 Added professional Replit recognition badge in bottom-left corner with "Desarrollado en Replit" text and official logo, positioned to avoid conflicts with WhatsApp button and without external links to maintain traffic on company site
 - June 18, 2025.
 Prominently featured JOBDA as the main corporate brand throughout the platform - added large JOBDA branding in hero section and header navigation with "Plataforma Multiservicios" subtitle to establish clear matrix company identity
+- June 18, 2025.
+Simplified hero section by removing descriptive text about company history and capabilities, keeping only essential JOBDA branding and "Transformamos el Futuro Digital" message for cleaner, more direct presentation

 ## User Preferences